Get

 Conclusion

 Cats can lose their appetites for various reasons, from changes in their environment and routine, to serious underlying medical conditions.
 Unfortunately, they can develop liver problems when they go without food for short periods of time, so it’s important to stay on top of the situation.
-Warming wet food and feeding cats little and often can encourage those who aren’t in the mood to eat, but it is important to get them checked out by your vet as soon as possible.
+Warming wet food and feeding cats little and often can encourage those who aren’t in the mood to eat, but it is important to get them checked out by a vet as soon as possible.

 See Also: